mermaid-js/mermaid/docs/n00b-overview.md

 ## Explaining with a Diagram

-A picture is worth a thousand words, a good diagram would be worth more.
-There is no disputing that they are indeed very useful.
+A picture is worth a thousand words, a good diagram is certainly worth more.
 Yet very few people use them, even fewer still do so for documentation.
-Mainly because it takes too much time that could be used for more important functions.
+Maybe, because it takes too much time.

 ## Creating and Maintaining Diagrams